IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

 7. Panel appears and disappears:

-    - An ugly feature of our app: the input field Number of bins only makes sense for the histogram, not for the boxplot,

-    - so it should not appear when we do a boxplot.
+      An ugly feature of our app: the input field Number of bins only makes sense for the histogram, not for the boxplot, so it should not appear when we do a boxplot.

-    - Hint: conditionalPanel
+      **Hint:** `conditionalPanel()`

 8. Predefined data sets

     Let us read files on the server files.
-For this purpose, first we need to save the data sets in the same folder as ui.R and server.R, say with dump
+For this purpose, first we need to save the data sets in the same folder as ui.R and server.R, say with dump.
 Then we can read the data in the server with

 ```
 if(input$dataset=="Newcomb's Speed of Light") {